-I have felt like January has taken FOREVER to get through.
+I have felt like this month has taken FOREVER to get through.
 Not that I’m wishing my life away, but I’ve been feeling quite unmotivated to do much of anything.
 Including basic things, like exercise and shave my legs!
 Which is why I’ve started thinking, “Girl, you really need to motivate yourself and stop being a piece”.

 Can I get an AMEN!

 If you have been feeling seriously lazy AF lately, then fear not.
 I am here to motivate you and me.
 Here are 6 easy ways to motivate yourself so you can stop feeling lazy.

 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 As an Amazon Associate I earn from qualifying purchases.

 6 Ways to Motivate Yourself when You Feel Lazy AF: